mdmjsh/FPR/write_up.md

 gchi> map (\y ->  fillDots (convertToNumeral y) 0 ) ds ["M...","M..."]

-Meaning that a four character numeral  beginning with 'M' must exist in efghks for this ordering to work.
+Meaning that a four character numeral  begining with 'M' must exist in efghks for this ordering to work.

 \begin{code}